-Below – the very same text – just tweaked a little bit to cater the needs of the client.
+Below – the same text – just tweaked a bit to cater to the needs of the client.

 Enjoy more movies on the go – with the new double storage.

-Complete you daily tasks faster and easier with the new quad-core processor.
+Complete your daily tasks faster and easier with the new quad-core processor.

 Ask about the weather while you’re browsing recipes – with Alexa.

 Enjoy your FIRE 7 twice as long as the latest iPad Mini – due to our durable and elegant AMAZON design.

 Engineered and tested by Amazon, Fire 7 is our best-selling tablet.

 Now 2X the storage, faster quad-core processor, hands-free with Alexa, and 2X as durable as the latest iPad Mini.

 Complete tasks, enjoy movies on the go, browse recipes, or ask Alexa for the weather —

 Fragmented information is boring and hard to digest.